emirdemirel/ALTA/README.md

 </p>

 **Language Model**: The LM is a 4-gram MaxEnt trained using the SRILM toolkit, where Kneser-Ney smoothing applied.
-The corpus consists of lyrics of the data from DAMP and DALI datasets and artists from Billboard (2015-2018) []
+The corpus consists of lyrics of the data from DAMP and DALI datasets and artists from Billboard (2015-2018) [4]

 **Pronunciation Model**: A predefined lexicon that provides a mapping between words and their phonemic representations.
-We use the singing adapted version presented here[].
+We use the singing adapted version presented here[5].

 ### MStre-Net